Things That Matter

 Please note this production discusses topics related to and displays images from the Holocaust.

-If you have booked tickets to Things That Matter, you have been sent an email with your ticketing options.
-Please complete the form with your ticketing preference to ensure a smooth transaction with box office.
-As you can imagine, our box office at ASB Waterfront Theatre is fielding a large number of requests and we greatly appreciate your patience.
+At this moment you do not need to do anything.
+As you can imagine, our Box Office at ASB Waterfront Theatre is fielding a large number of requests and we greatly appreciate your patience.

 A stirring portrayal of the state of Aotearoa's healthcare.